Acrexia07/game-leaderboard-api/docs/development-log.md

 - Develops other controller-layer functions that passes the test cases created.

 **🧠 Technical Learning:**
-- **🧪 TDD Value Recognition:** I was able to recall firmly the logic implementation of controller unit testing.
+- **🧪 Unit Testing Recall:** I was able to recall firmly the logic implementation of controller unit testing.

 📌 **Next Step:** Negative test case development for Controller layer

+## Day 12: Negative test case development for Controller layer
+**📅 Date:** August 11, 2025

+**🎯 Objectives:**
+- Develop negative test case for `player name` duplication on save operations.
+- Develop negative test case for missing or null input(s).
+- Develop negative test case for player's `id` that does not exist.

+**🛠️ Implementation Summary:**
+- Implemented negative test case for `player name` duplication on save operations.
+- Implemented negative test case for missing or null input(s).
+- Implemented negative test case for player's `id` that does not exist.

+**🧠 Technical Learning:**
+- **🧪 Unit Negative Testing Recall:** I was able to recall firmly the logic implementation of controller unit negative testing.

+📌 **Next Step:** Negative test case development for Controller layer continuation for DateTime attribute

 ---